gunnaro15/reference-tictactoe/self-assessment.md

 - jenkins/run_app.sh: Run the app on the production server.

-- jenkins/run_test.sh: Run the app in the test server.
+- jenkins/run_test.sh: Run the app on the test server.

 - provisioning/provision.sh: Provision a new test server.